 But this post isn’t about the looking process.
 Instead, it’s about the Interior Design process.

 My new home

-My new flat is a one bed maisonette that comes with a full kitchen (minus a freezer, but with a dryer?!) a separate bedroom, living room and a bathroom with a tub!
+My new flat is a one-bed maisonette that comes with a full kitchen (minus a freezer, but with a dryer?!) a separate bedroom, a living room and a bathroom with a tub!
 In London that is the quadfecta!

 What money I do have spare, after paying the deposit, the holding fee and booking the moving van is going to go on basic home furnishings.

 Since this is my first unfurnished, full-grown flat, I decided to think of it more as an interior design project than a ‘get-whatever-is-cheap-and-hope-it-works’ flat that I’ve previously lived in.

 So, after binge-watching multiple YouTube channels I discovered I needed to do three things.
 Firstly, I needed to decide on a theme.

 I chose to do this just for the living room and bedroom, as the bathroom and kitchen are basically themed anyway based on their tilings.
 The kitchen is orange and the bathroom is white.

 The living room and bedroom though are plain so I have decided that the theme is pink, white and grey.
 I originally thought about doing more grey, white and green but I found it harder to find green pieces that I liked, but I found quite a few that I liked in pink.
 Plus I have a ton of pink already, being a millennial.

 Next up was probably my favourite thing about this whole project.
 I created a mood board for each room.
 In the case of the living room, I created two – one of the furniture and the other of the gallery wall I’m planning.